Jangsoodlor/post-midterm-quiz/README.md

 My Student ID: 6610545499 (Just in case)
 # All code except for Table class modification is in main.py
-I've done everything except update_row
+I've done everything except update_row because I forgot how dictionary work lol